 Mali became a Party to the WHO Framework Convention on Tobacco Control on January 17, 2006.

-Smoke Free Places: The law and an implementing decree are interpreted to prohibit smoking in all indoor public places, workplaces and on all public transport except for in designated smoking areas in airports.
+The law and an implementing decree are interpreted to prohibit smoking in all indoor public places, workplaces and on all public transport, with the exception of designated smoking areas in airports.